JohanWWW/PointLess/readme.md

 - Run the following command in the developer command prompt to generate nuget package \
 `dotnet pack`
 - Install the command line interface \
-`dotnet tool install --global --add-source .\nupkg pointlesscli`
+`dotnet tool install --global --add-source .\nupkg zeropointcli`

 ## Uninstall CLI
 To uninstall the command line interface run the following command \
-`dotnet tool uninstall --global pointlesscli`
+`dotnet tool uninstall --global zeropointcli`

 ## Get Started
 - Create a new project by creating a new directory anywhere on your system and open in Visual Studio Code
-- In vs code, launch a new instance of Windows PowerShell (or cmd) and run `pointless new`.
+- In vs code, launch a new instance of Windows PowerShell (or cmd) and run `zero new`.
 This command will generate project files such as configurations, libraries and boilerplate code

 The generated files will appear in the project directory.
-Open the file named 'program.ptls' which is located in 'source' and begin coding! \
+Open the file named 'program.0p' which is located in 'source' and begin coding! \
 By default, the program's entry point is the function named 'main'.
 You can change this by modifying the project file.

-To run code, execute `pointless run`.
+To run code, execute `zero run`.